Wholesale Market Participation via Competitive DER Aggregation: DER Aggregation Model

-We consider the DERA-DSO coordination model developed in \cite{ChenBoseMountTong23DERA} where the DERA acquires access limits at buses in the distribution network operated by a DSO.
-DERA's willingness to pay for network access is explained in Sec.\ref{sec:DERAinDSO}.
-In particular, after the access limit auction or a direct bilateral contract with DSO, the DERA must aggregate DER from its customers in such a way that abides by the injection and withdrawal constraints set by the allocated access limits, \ie \eqref{eq:CLU}, in the real-time operation.
-That way, DERA's aggregation has no effect on the operational reliability of the DSO under nominal operating conditions,\footnote{The contingency conditions can be considered by out-of-market coordination, or by extending the network access allocation in \cite{ChenBoseMountTong23DERA}.} avoiding DSO intervention on ISO dispatch of DERA's aggregation.
+\textit{DERA and DSO at interface (c):} We consider the DERA-DSO coordination model in \cite{ChenBoseMountTong23DERA}, where DERA acquires access limits at distribution network buses operated by DSO.
+DERA's willingness to pay for network access is explained in $\S$\ref{sec:DERAinDSO}.
+Specifically, DERA secures injection and withdrawal access either through an access limit auction or a bilateral contract with the DSO.
+During real-time operation, DERA must aggregate DER from its customers in such a way that abides by the injection and withdrawal constraints set by the allocated access limits.
+That way, DERA's aggregation does not affect the operational reliability of DSO under nominal operating conditions, avoiding DSO intervention on ISO dispatch of DERA's aggregation.

+In summary, these three interactions at (a)--(c) establish our core framework for a DER aggregation model that is competitive, profit-making, and grid-aware.